mrj760/HideoutPartyUnlimited_UPDATED/README.md

-Look at the original mod for description.
+Look at the original mod for description:
 Hideout Party Unlimited at Mount & Blade II: Bannerlord Nexus https://www.nexusmods.com/mountandblade2bannerlord/mods/2063?tab=posts

-== Tested on beta branch (1.2.3)

-Didn't test a lot.
-Did one hideout raid during the day with a bunch of troops and bandits and it seemed to work well enough.
-Hopefully there aren't any issues because I don't have the intuition that would come from creating this mod from scratch.

-The author said they caught covid and would update the mod, but hasn't done so.
-Hope they're okay.
+Updated to Version 1.2.7.

+The main portions work.
+You can:
+- Lead all your troops into hideouts on foot.
+- Pull in nearby bandit parties to the fight.

+Unfortunately, the simulated battles do not work correctly.
+They always resolve to 0-0 losses with a win for the player, basically guaranteeing a bunch of prisoners.
+Hopefully someone more interested than me would like to try their hand at fixing it.